 ForeSee says Facebook’s consumer-satisfaction decrease was ostensibly prompted by increasing privacy concerns and dissatisfaction with its Timeline feature.

 “Facebook and Google+ are competing on two critical fronts: customer experience and market penetration,” said ForeSee’s President and CEO Larry Freed.
 “Google+ handily wins the former, and Facebook handily wins the latter, for now.”

 The American Customer Satisfaction Index ranked Facebook with a 61 – among the lowest of 230 ranked companies.
 On the other hand, a news release said Google+ won a 78 score because of its mobile product and sans any advertising.

 The average for all social media companies was a 69.
 Twitter held a 64 and LinkedIn followed at 63.
 These mediocre scores confirms a warning published in this Biz Coach column: Despite Hoopla over Social Media, Web Searchers Stay Longer.

-Not to gloat, but Facebook’s demise is not a surprise – note these Biz Coach columns:
+Facebook’s demise is not a surprise – note these articles:

 Still, some companies can make money via social media, and it teaches businesses valuable lessons in understanding customers.

 From the Coach’s Corner, for additional columns about Facebook, see:

 - Facebook Privacy: Advice for Job Seekers and Employers